wmenjoy/awesome-knowleges/security/cryptography/password.md

 * Phishing
 * A brute force attack
 * Yours passwords is kept in insecure locations
 * your password is too weak

+## How to protect your password to loss
+1

 ## What's weak password